Gozo: Demographics

 As of 2021, the island has a population of 39,287, of whom 7,242 live in its capital city Victoria.
 Since the 2011 census, the population increased by 25%.

 Geography

 Gozo is famed for its places of interest.
-Some of these include the Calypso's Cave (from Homer's Odyssey, where the island is called Ogygia) and the Ġgantija Neolithic temples which are amongst the oldest surviving man-made structures.
+Some of these include Calypso's Cave (from Homer's Odyssey, where the island is called Ogygia) and the Ġgantija Neolithic temples which are amongst the oldest surviving man-made structures.

 Gozo covers 67 km2, approximately the same area as New York City's Manhattan island.
 It lies approximately 6 km northwest of Malta, is of oval form, and is 14 km long and 7.25 km wide.

 Notable beaches in Gozo include San Blas and the beach at Ramla Bay.

 Gozo is known to be very hilly.
 Research shows that there are at least 31 hills and hillocks on the small island.
 The best known "three hills" are the Xagħra hill, the Nadur hill, and Żebbuġ.
 Other smaller hills and hillocks include Il-Gelmus, Ta' Ġordan, and ta' Dabrani.